bfilarsky/SDGPSR/README.md

 * Satellite velocity
 * Mapping Doppler Measurements to Satellite Velocity for user velocity
 * Implementation of the Wide Area Augmentation System (WAAS)
-* Writeup of the process and results
+* Finish PDF writeup of the process and results